 A wise philosopher once tweeted, “Traditions are just peer pressure from the dead.”–a simple, yet profound, truth.
 While many traditions have deep meaning and are paramount in carrying on memories and history, many others are trusted forces of habit that couples fall back on when they simply don’t know where to start.
-While its kind to consider your guests while planning your celebration, they will have numerous opportunities to be guests–you two, on the other hand, will likely get one shot at the wedding of your dreams.
+While its kind to consider your guests while planning your celebration, they will have numerous opportunities to be guests–you two, on the other hand, will likely get one shot at the wedding or elopement of your dreams.
 It’s perfectly fine to ditch any and all traditions and do what feels right for the two of YOU.

 Something Borrowed is supposed to symbolize borrowed happiness.
 By borrowing something from a happily married friend or relative, the couple ensures a little of their good fortune rubs off on them.
 It’s all about honoring a loved one or holding onto something of sentimental value—like a sorority sister’s pin on your bouquet or your mother’s diamond earrings.
 Sentimental and a bit of a money saver!

 However, the old-fashioned superstition urged brides to borrow the undergarments of a female friend or relative with a happy marriage and healthy kids for the sake of fertility.
 If you’re looking for a sign to pass on this one–there you have it.

 Something blue symbolizes purity, love and fidelity: the three key ingredients thought to lead to a healthy marriage.
 The traditional “something blue” was often a blue garter worn beneath the bride’s white dress, but nowadays it can be just about anything.
 Historically, wearing something blue was meant to deflect that pesky Evil Eye along with your Something Old.
 Double the luck, double the protection!

 If the unfashionable and patriarchal expectation of purity makes you cringe–you’re in good company.